 - Dryness – older skin has fewer sweat glands and oil glands.
 This can make the skin more prone to conditions related to dryness, such as roughness and itching.

-- Broken blood vessels – blood vessels in older, thinner skin are more likely to break and bruise.
+- Broken – blood vessels in older, thinner skin are more likely to break and bruise.
 They may also become permanently widened.
 This is commonly known as broken vessels.

 Age-related skin conditions

 In addition to the inevitable signs of ageing skin, some skin conditions are also more likely to develop as we get older.
 These unhealthy signs of ageing include: